 - The only other Old Testament Simeon is one of the sons of Harim, who are mentioned among the men who divorced their foreign wives during the purge of Ezra (Ezra 10:31).

 Note that the Greek name Simeon (Συμεων) is a transliteration of the Hebrew name Simeon (שמעון) but that Greek name Simon (Σιμων) is a Hellenized version of Simeon.
 There are several Simons in the New Testament, but the Simeons of the New Testament other than the son of Jacob are:

 - The righteous man in Jerusalem who identifies the infant Jesus as the Messiah (Luke 2:25)

 - A leader of the church in Antioch who was also called Niger (Acts 13:1).

-Some scholars (BDB Theological Dictionary) insist that the name Simeon was around long before Genesis was written (or the verb treated below was invented), and that therefore the etymology and original meaning of the name is lost.
-Here at Abarim Publications we find these things tremendously clever, but void of any relevance to the story that unfolds in Genesis.
+Some scholars (BDB Theological Dictionary) insist that the name Simeon was around long before the Book of Genesis was written (or the verb treated below was invented), and that therefore the etymology and original meaning of the name is lost.
+Here at Abarim Publications we find these findings deliciously clever, but void of any relevance to the story that unfolds in Genesis.

 In Genesis 29:33 the name Simeon is directly linked to the verb שמע (shama'), meaning to hear:

 The waw-nun extension of our name is a normal construction to localize or personify a root.
 The name Simeon means He Who Hears or Man Of Hearing.